-- Kids will love to climb, slide and make believe at the Heritage Adventure Playground, featuring fun historical cut-out characters and play train. - The Winnipeg International Children's Festival is a family highlight in early June. - The Manitoba Children's Museum and the Manitoba Theatre for Young People are located adjacent to The Forks National Historic Site.
+- Kids will love to climb, slide and make believe at the Heritage Adventure Playground, featuring fun historical cut-out characters and play train. - Pick up a copy of I Spy The Forks or ForksQuest (at the Explore Manitoba Centre) that will take the whole family on a "heritage scavenger hunt" through The Forks. - The Manitoba Children's Museum and the Manitoba Theatre for Young People are located adjacent to The Forks National Historic Site.

-Visit each unique attraction in Parks Canada's family of National Historic Sites in and around Winnipeg: Riel House, the family home of the Métis leader Louis Riel; Lower Fort Garry, the only restored stone fur trading post in North America; and St. Andrew's Rectory and Church, located along the scenic River Road Heritage Parkway.
+Visit each unique attraction in Parks Canada's family of National Historic Sites in and around Winnipeg: Riel House, the family home of the Métis leader Louis Riel; Lower Fort Garry, the only restored stone fur trade post in North America; and St. Andrew's Rectory and Church, located along the scenic River Road Heritage Parkway.